 The salon industry continues to grow.
 The global spas and beauty salons market should reach $190.81 billion in 2024.
 This expansion constantly presents new business owners with fresh challenges and opportunities.

 New salon owners must know what to do before opening their businesses to the public.
-Here, you will find everything you need to know about building a new salon from the ground up and having a sturdy client base from day one.
+Here, you will find everything you need to know about how to open a hair salon and build your business from the ground up.

 So, let’s start!